 Do you see

 James wants the objector to see the truth of this verse.
 Each of us must see this principle for ourselves.
-This responsibility falls on our own shoulder.
+This responsibility falls on our own shoulders.
 No one can swim for us; we must get into the water.

 that faith was working together with his works,

-The joint relationship is the dynamic at the foundation of the deed.
+The joint relationship is dynamic at the foundation of the deed.
 So Abraham’s faith was in a God of the resurrection.
 He knew more than information about God; he knew God Himself personally (Romans 4:19-21).

 Abraham believed that God was able to solve his sexual deadness and give him a child even at his advanced age in life.
 He believed that even though he sacrificed Isaac, God would raise Isaac from the dead to keep His covenant with Abraham (Hebrews 11:17-19).